demquad/SuxoAU/README.md

 - Unlock all cosmetics

 **Players:**
-  - See roles and who is host
+  - See roles, host, cheat menu
   - See their tasks if completed or not
   - Kick/Ban (host)
-  - Set Names (Host)
+  - Set Names (host)
   - Shapeshift (role)
   - Goto
   - Murder Player (if you are host it justs changes the role to ghost)

 **Game:**
+  - Start meeting
   - Complete all tasks
   - Murder all
   - Close meeting (Host)